• Skip to main content

 You can fry your crab sticks hours before company arrives and then store them in a sealed Tupperware container when they have fully cooled.
 If you put them in the fridge or in a container when they're still hot, they will get soggy quickly.

-Then, when company is near, toss them in the oven (or air fryer) at 400º F until they crisp back up.
+Then, when your company is near, toss them in the oven (or air fryer) at 400º F until they crisp back up.
 This shouldn't take too long.

 I do not recommend freezing these.